 What Should You Use To Clean and How?

 Fortunately, coronavirus is fragile in nature and therefore vulnerable in most conditions.
 Both heat and detergents, including soap, can render it useless.

-If you think a surface is contaminated, you can take help office cleaning company to kill the virus or by simply cleaning it with a common household detergent.
-Remember to thoroughly clean your hands after the task, preferably using an alcohol-based sanitizer, and do not touch your mouth, nose, or eyes.
+If you think a surface is contaminated in your office, you should hire an office cleaning company to help kill the virus.
+Remember to thoroughly clean your hands after the task, preferably using an alcohol-based sanitiser, and do not touch your mouth, nose, or eyes.

 How you go about the cleaning is also important as you don’t want to recontaminate the surface during the process.
 Work from one side of the surface to the next using the ‘’S’’ shape pattern.

-If you’re reusing the cloth, ensure you wash it afterward and allow it to dry in the sun.
+If you’re reusing the cloth, ensure you wash it afterwards and allow it to dry in the sun.